Are you holding on to your New Year’s resolutions? Or have you already given up?

 So what happens to those who quit?
 They didn’t give their bodies and mind time to adjust to the new activity and environment.
 Had they stuck with it, in a few weeks they would have been well on their way to creating a new habit and routine.
 In a few months, they’d feel right at home.

 They didn’t anticipate the discomfort and awkwardness that they’d feel for a while.
-Our body and mind need time to adapt to the new demands that are being placed on them.
+Our bodies and mind need time to adapt to the new demands that are being placed on them.
 All of this is normal.
 We go through this process with all new habits and routines.

 If we are giving up a bad habit that involves a physical dependency like caffeine, nicotine, or alcohol the process will, of course, be more intense.
 But it is basically the same.
 We are changing our physical and psychological inputs, connections, and outputs.
 This requires some conscious effort on our part.